georgenturner/viability-report/low_values_and_high_costs.md

 ##Today's prices, tomorrow's costs

 Camden Council hired BPS Surveyors to assess the viability assessment produced by Quod.
-Their detailed report is reprinted with the Council papers, a level of transparency sadly never seen in othe boroughs.
+Their detailed report is reprinted with the Council papers, a level of transparency sadly never seen in other boroughs.

 The report from BPS shows Quod employing a number of mechanisms to artificially lower the profitability of the scheme.